rroels/kicad_pro_micro_rp2040/README.md

 I measured mine with digital calipers and I can confirm that the manufactured units are within 0.1mm of the documented dimensions.

 The two pads on the back, in the bottom left, are not documented.
 However, there is a similar model from the same manufacturer, the "Pico Mini RP2040".
 The Pico Mini has similar pads in the same location.
-There, the left and right pad are documented as `SWDIO` and `SWCLK` respectively ("left" and "right", when looking at the back).
+There, the left and right pad are documented as `SWDIO` and `SWCLK` respectively ("left" and "right", when looking at the back side of the PCB, with the USB connector facing upwards).

 ## Symbol